-Follicles and fertility are inextricably linked and, as you begin your journey into assisted fertility treatment, it can be helpful to understand just what follicles are and what part they play in the process.
+Ovarian follicles and fertility are inextricably linked and, as you begin your journey into assisted fertility treatment, it can be helpful to understand just what follicles are and what part they play in the process.
 In this article, we will explain what a follicle is exactly, how many eggs are in a follicle, follicle size needed for IVF, how follicles on your ovaries can be monitored by ultrasound and hormone testing, and what your options are should no eggs be found in the follicles during IVF.

-What is a follicle?
+What is an ovarian follicle?

 This is the scientific process behind ovulation, which generally occurs monthly for most women between puberty and menopause.
 Several follicles will begin to develop with each cycle, but generally just one of them will release an oocyte.
 The follicles that don’t release an egg disintegrate.
 This process is known as atresia, and can actually happen at any stage during the follicle’s development.

-How many follicles should an ovary have?
+How many ovarian follicles should an ovary have?

 It is difficult to say how many follicles an ovary should have as it is impossible to actually count how many follicles any woman has in her ovaries.
 Until a follicle begins to develop, it is known as a primordial follicle.
 These primordial follicles are microscopic, measuring just 25 micrometres (0.025 millimetres).
 They are too small to be seen with the naked eye, and cannot be picked up on an ultrasound or any other test.